braze-inc/braze-docs/_docs/_user_guide/engagement_tools/segments/sql_segments/catalog_segments.md

 Catalog segments are currently in early access.
 Contact your customer success manager if you're interested in participating in this early access.
 {% endalert %}

 Catalog segments use SQL to join data from catalogs and data from custom events or purchases.
-To do so, you need to have a common identifier field across your catalogs and your custom events or purchases.
+To do so, you must have a common identifier field across your catalogs and your custom events or purchases.
 For example, the value of an item ID in a catalog must match the value of a property in a custom event.

 ## Example use cases